alspur/gettingandcleaningdata/README.md

 ## tidyData.csv

 This is the tidy dataset returned by `run_analysis.r`.
 It provides an average of each variable for each subject and each activity.

+`subject.id` contains an identifying number for each subject `activity` contians a factor variable indicating the activity the subject was performing at the time of the observation.
+Possible values are "Walking", "Walking Upstairs", "Walking Downstairs", "Sitting", "Standing", or "Laying".
+`variable` contains a factor that refers to the mean or standard deviation of a particular observation type.
+`average` contains a numerical value equal to the mean of a particular variable for a given `subject.id` and `activity`.